 SMARTER LIVING: Save Time & Trouble by putting Laundry in Kitchen

-More than 25 years ago I made a home building decision that has saved my wife and I the equivalent of more than 300 round trips up and down the CN Tower staircase on foot.
-By opting to put our washer, dryer and laundry sink right out in the open – in the kitchen itself – we’ve avoided climbing more than a million stairs over the years.
+In 1989 I made a home building decision that has saved my wife and I more than 13,000 trips down to the basement and up again.
+By opting to put our washer, dryer and laundry sink right out in the open – in the kitchen itself – we’ve avoided climbing thousands of stairs over the years.
 I call this the “kitchen laundry” feature, and there’s more reason than ever to consider the time saving and labor-saving benefits of this little-used floor plan.
+That’s our below, back when we had an old-school washer and dryer.

 But old attitudes die hard, and that’s why few kitchens (even brand new ones) are built with the kind of water lines, drain pipes and electrical wiring needed to supply a washer and dryer as part of a kitchen floor plan.